 Any representation or objection to this Proposed Order must be made in writing, and addressed to Ian Blake, Manager Resilience and Enforcement, Neighbourhood Services, Slough Borough Council, Hawker House, Heathrow West Business Park, Heron Drive, Slough, SL3 8XP before 4 April 2018.

 Gating Orders restrict public access to help deal with crime and/or anti-social behaviour.
 The council had powers under the Highways Act 1980 to make a Gating Order to restrict the use by the public of a 'relevant highway' and authorise the placing of gates.

 The council had to be satisfied that the 'relevant highway'contributes to high levels of crime and anti-social behaviour,as prescribed under section 129A of the Highways Act 1980 and The Highway Act 1980 (Gating Order)(England) Regulations 2006.

 On 20 October 2014, section 129A of the Highways Act 1980 and The Highway Act 1980 (Gating Order)(England) Regulations 2006 were repealed by the Anti-social Behaviour, Crime and Policing Act 2014 and Gating Orders were replaced with Public Spaces Protection Orders.

 The council has carefully considered the representations / objections received during the consultation period and has decided not to go ahead with the Gating Order.

 The council takes reports of anti-social behaviour very seriously and will continue to monitor any reports that are received.
 If reports of anti-social behaviour increase then the situation may be reviewed.
-For more information please contact Esther Deacon, community project officer on 01753 477355.
+For more information please contact Esther Masters, community project officer on 01753 477355.